 Once is never enough.

 Unfortunately, one day is not enough to do justice to all of the things to see in Hanoi.
 Only a few of the most interesting highlights that are on offer are listed above.
 You would need a lot more time to truly get to know the city, but there is so much more in the country to see and do.
+Check out a comprehensive list outlining all the things to see and do in Vietnam and it well worth the read by Your RV lifestyle.
+Its a clear an easy read to map out your time in Vietnam.
 Don’t make the same mistake as most tourists- Make sure you come back for a second visit to get to know this grand city better.